 Grand Challenges Explorations (GCE) funds individuals worldwide to explore ideas that can break the mold in how we solve persistent global health and development challenges.

-To receive funding, Svetha Janumpalli and other Grand Challenges Explorations winners demonstrated in a two-page online application a bold idea in one of five critical global heath and development topic areas.
+To receive funding, Svetha Janumpalli and other Grand Challenges Explorations winners demonstrated in a two-page online application a bold idea in one of five critical global health and development topic areas.
 The foundation is accepting applications for the current GCE round until November 12, 2014 11:30 AM PDT.

 Saving Babies is a randomized controlled trial to evaluate whether conditional cash transfers (CCTs) can increase retention in the prevention of mother-to-child transmission of HIV (PMTCT) cascade.
 The project combines the proven effectiveness of both CCTs and PMTCT to test a novel intervention for averting the transmission of HIV to newborns.